Simeto/CodeSharingPlatformUI/README.md

 Include:
   1. Authentication and Authorization
     - registration and login forms
-    - Authentication on the Client and the Server which ensures that a user has logged in before being able to perform actions requiring authentication
+    - Authentication on the Client and the Server side which ensures that a user has logged in before being able to perform actions requiring authentication
     - Authorization on the Server which can protect the certain API endpoints
       # server side - https://github.com/Simeto/CodeSharingPlatformServer